Aim and remit of policy

 Chambers reserve the right to terminate a pupillage at any time and with immediate effect in the event of a serious breach of Chambers rules or the Bar Council Code of Conduct.
 This includes circumstances where the pupil engages in unprofessional conduct, is in material breach of rules concerning confidentiality, is rude to staff, colleagues or clients or his or her work is regularly of a highly unsatisfactory quality.

 Chambers considers recruiting from among its pupils each year.
-In recent years there has usually been one new tenant recruited each year, though if both pupils are of a suitable standard they will both be recruited.
+In recent years there has usually been one new tenant recruited each year, though if more than one pupil is of a suitable standard more than one may be recruited.
 Recruitment at the bottom end is usually from pupils in Chambers only.
 Tenancy is voted on in a Chambers meeting.

 Disappointed pupils are not expected to continue in Chambers, except to complete their pupillage.
 As much help as possible is given in finding further pupillages or vacancies outside the Bar.
 Chambers has an excellent history of finding work in accountancy or law firms, although in almost all cases the work is connected with tax.

 Chambers also accepts applications for mini-pupillages.
 The main criteria are again academic ability and some evidence of enthusiasm for the subject.
-The Chambers Equal Opportunities Policy applies to the selection of mini-pupils.
-Mini-pupillages will not generally be offered to an applicant who has not started at university, and applicants are generally encouraged to wait until in their second undergraduate year.
-Some knowledge of English law is an asset, but not essential.
+The Chambers Equality and Diversity Policy applies to the selection of mini-pupils.
+Mini-pupillages will not generally be offered to an applicant who has not started at university, and when a given mini-pupillage round is over-subscribed, priority is generally given to applicants who are in their second or later year of a law degree or have started the GDL.
 Chambers will also consider applications from overseas (EU and non-EU).